-All information provided to our Partner Agencies from recipients receiving emergency food assistance is CONFIDENTIAL and should never be shared.
+All information provided to our Partners from recipients receiving emergency food assistance is CONFIDENTIAL and should never be shared.
 All recipients should be treated with respect, and reassured that the information provided is confidential.
-Data collected is used to ensure that IFB and Partner Agencies have the ability to continue to provide effective services.
-All Partner Agency volunteers must sign a "Volunteer Confidentiality Agreement" found in the Useful Documents Section on page 48.
+Data collected is used to ensure that IFB and Partners have the ability to continue to provide effective services.
+All Partner volunteers must sign a "Volunteer Confidentiality Agreement" found in the Useful Documents Section on page 48.

-Partner Agencies must enter the data of their Monthly Report of People Served on Agency Express under the "Report" tab no later than the 10th of the month.
+Partners must enter the data of their Monthly Report of People Served on Agency Express under the "Report" tab no later than the 5th of the month for the previous month.
+For example, the report of people served for the month of April will open for reporting May 1st and Partner has until May 5th to submit their report.

 There are two sections, one for food pantries and one for feeding sites, where the number of meals served are recorded.
-An example of a complete "Partner Agency Monthly Report of People Served" can be found in the Useful Documents Section, page 49.
+An example of a complete "Partner Monthly Report of People Served" can be found in the Useful Documents Section, page 49.
 Below is an example of a food pantry monthly report: